Seduction of the Innocent: Influence

 Seduction of the Innocent caught the attention of US Senator Estes Kefauver.
 Kefauver had a reputation as a mob hunter, and it was known that the mob had strong connections with the distribution of comics and magazines.
 He saw Wertham's agenda as a tool he could use against the organized crime within the industry.
 As a platform from where he could spread his message more efficiently, Wertham appeared before the Senate Subcommittee on Juvenile Delinquency.
 In testimony before the committee, he compared the comic book industry to Adolf Hitler.

 The hearing was broadcast on television, which was quickly becoming a new mass medium, and made other media join in.
-It made headlines on The New York Times's front page.
-Even if the government didn't act beyond the hearing, and Kefauver lost interest in comics after he was selected as a presidential candidate, the public damage was already done.
+It made headlines on the front page of The New York Times.
+Even if the government did not act beyond the hearing, and Kefauver lost interest in comics after he was selected as a presidential candidate, the public damage was already done.
 The hearing was in April, and the same summer 15 publishers went out of business.
 At EC Comics, Mad was the only surviving title.

 The committee's questioning of their next witness, EC publisher William Gaines, focused on violent scenes of the type Wertham had described.

 At the time, Wertham was also the Court's appointed psychiatric expert during the trial of the Brooklyn Thrill Killers, a gang of youths who had brutalized people and killed two men during the summer of 1954.
 Wertham asserted that the gang leader's behaviour had been caused by comic books, and most specifically pornographic ones.
 The case helped fuel the public outrage against comic books.
 Nights of Horror, an underground fetish series that Wertham had used as evidence during the trial, was banned by the State of New York: the case against that comic eventually went to the Supreme Court, which upheld the ban in 1957.

 Although the Senate Subcommittee on Juvenile Delinquency's final report did not blame comics for crime, it recommended that the comics industry tone down its content voluntarily.
 Publishers then developed the self-censorship body the Comics Code Authority.